mumoshu/aws-secret-operator/README.md

 ## Why not...

+1. Why not use `helm-secrets` or `sops`?

+   Because I don't want to give my CI the permission to decrypt secrets.

+   Just for example, `helm-secrets` works by calling `sops` under the hood to decrypt encrypted values.yaml files, so that `helm` is able to sees the secrets as unencrypted values.yaml files.
+This implies that your CI system must have an AWS credential to call `kms:Decrypt` referring your KMS key.
+A compromised AWS credential can be used by a malicious user to decrypt those secrets.
+This is especially problematic when the CI system is a publicly hosted SaaS.

+   `aws-secret-operator` prevents this kind of attacks by enabling your deployment pipeline usually seen in a CI system to submit just the reference to secrets stored in AWS Secrets Manager.
+The operator then decrypts them to produce Kubernetes `Secret` objects.

-1. Why not use AWS SSM Parameter Store as a primary source of secrets?
+2. Why not use AWS SSM Parameter Store as a primary source of secrets?

    **Pros:**